-NOTE: The Minimalists’ blog is hosted by InMotion Hosting.
-For only $3.49 a month, InMotion can help you set up and host your blog.
-Readers at The Minimalists can use this link to receive a 50% discount off the monthly price.
+NOTE: The Minimalists’ blog is hosted by Bluehost Web Hosting.
+For only $3.95 a month, Bluehost can help you set up and host your blog.
+Because The Minimalists is a Bluehost affiliate partner, our readers can use this link to receive a 50% discount off the monthly price and a free domain name.

 How to Start a Blog or Website: Step-by-Step Instructions